 Pneumatic Actuators: Provide heavy-duty actuators with stroke indication and spring return.
 When so indicated and where more than 2 actuators are to be operated in sequence to each other, provide position feedback positive positioners with adjustable start point and operating range.
-Positive Positioners shall be provided on all modulating pneumatic valves larger than 1” and as shown on drawings.
+Positive Positioners shall be provided on all modulating pneumatic valves larger than 1-inch and as shown on drawings.

 Electronic Actuators: Provide actuators with spring return for two-position (24v), 0-5 Vdc, 0-10 Vdc, 2-10Vdc, 4-20 mA, or PWM input (subject to restrictions) as required.
 Actuators shall travel full stroke in less than 95 seconds.
 Actuators shall be designed for a minimum of 60,000 full cycles at full torque and be UL 873 listed.
 Provide stroke indicator.
 Actuators shall have positive positioning circuit.
 Where two actuators are required in parallel or in sequence provide an auxiliary actuator driver.
 Actuators shall have current limiting motor protection.
 Actuators shall have manual override where indicated.
 Modulating actuators for valves shall have minimum rangeability of 40 to 1.